-Music Together Generations Classes
+Music Together® Generations Classes

 Program Partners Say:

-"On Monday morning the residents start asking: 'what time are the little ones coming?'
+"On Monday morning the residents start asking, 'What time are the little ones coming?'
 It means so much for us to have members of the greater community come visit and bring joy and laughter to the enthralled senior citizens.
 Our residents have given so much to their communities, and to see it come back full circle is incredible.
 Although many are dealing with the difficulties of aging, during class they become as carefree as the children."

-—Jacqueline Johnston, Engage Life Director at West 86th (An Atria Residence), New York NY
+—Jacqueline Johnston, Engage Life Director at West 86th (An Atria Residence), New York, NY

 Music Together Parents Say:

-—Angie, parent in intergenerational class
+—Angie, parent in Generations class